rifkyzena/calculator-website/README.md

 [See the live demo here](https://rifkyzena.github.io/calculator-website/)

 # calculator-website
 A simple calculator on a responsive website.
 Users will be able to calculate four basic operations, namely addition, subtraction, multipication, and division.
-The calculator is also able to process up to decimal numbers.
+The calculator is also able to process and display decimal numbers.

 ## How to use:
 - Numbers and period/dot (for decimal): Click on any number to display it on the screen.